In the Spotlight: Carl Loesch

 Carl Loesch is one of seven children whose combined years in Catholic schools total more than 100.
 It's not hard to see how these schools have formed him.
 There's his deep commitment to the faith and to service.
 His strong academic training in math.
 Two Theology degrees from Notre Dame.
 And a career dedicated to Catholic education.

 "I just wanted to give back," he says when explaining his decision to become a Catholic school teacher.
 And so he has.
-For nine years he taught and coached in Fort Wayne and then, at the invitation of Bishop D'Arcy, pursued a position in administration through the ACE Service through Teaching and Remick Leadership programs.
+For nine years he taught and coached in Fort Wayne and then, at the invitation of Bishop D'Arcy, pursued a position in administration through the ACE Teaching Fellows and Remick Leadership programs.
 Today he serves as the highly respected principal of Marian High School in South Bend.

 Of his experience in ACE, Carl points out that both programs prepared him not only academically, but spiritually and socially, too.
 "The emphasis on forming us as Catholic educators is exactly what we need to be prepared to educate and care for the precious souls entrusted to us.
 The emphasis on prayer and the sacraments as necessary for our ministry help sustain me in my daily work.
 Finally, the emphasis on community taught me to share my gifts with others and to be open to learning from others."